selfcustody/krux/README.md

 ```

 Now, with watchdog disabled, you can use debug the device normally.
 Also remember to disable the `Settings > Security > Shutdown Time` setting it to `0` to no more automatic resets, and if you added any print statements to the code, they should appear whenever your code is reached.

-It is not possible to drop into a live Python REPL anymore as we disabled the `MICROPY_ENABLE_COMPILER` flag in `firmware\MaixPy\components\micropython\port\include\mpconfigport.h`.
-If you enable it again it will be possible to drop into a live Python REPL by issuing an interrupt with Ctrl-C:

 ```bash
 Traceback (most recent call last):